Kidney donor stories: This story by living donor can shock!

 The state of mind that you have just before the doctor gives you anesthesia is what affects the surgery process.

-If you are panicky or fearful or reluctant to go through the surgery, the energies get blocked and manifest as some negative outcome.
+If you are panicky or fearful or reluctant to go through the surgery, the energies get blocked and manifest as some negative outcomes.
 If you are calm, peaceful, and in harmony with the Divine energy, your energies synchronize with the Divine force and the surgery becomes a smooth affair.

 People believe it all depends on the surgeon.